Hotmoka/hotmoka/tutorial/Takamaka.md

    the transaction.
 This is unfair since, after all, the investor had no way to know that the proposed investment was not large enough.

-Hence, it would be nice and fair to provide investors with a way of accessing the value in the `currentInvestment` field.
+Hence, it would be nice and fair to provide investors with a way to access the value in the `currentInvestment` field.
 This is actually a piece of cake: just add this method to `SimplePonzi.java`: